 Climbers could order it for $3.00 through the newsletter.
 Written in layman’s terms, it would help them achieve “better alertness and physical ability on Mt.
 Rainier type climbs,” Penberthy wrote.

-50 years ago, MSR began as one man’s quest to create better, safer, more reliable mountaineering equipment.
-Today, we’re still an intrepid team that believes in challenging convention to engineer greater solutions to real-world issues.
+Over 50 years ago, MSR began as one man’s quest to create better, safer, more reliable mountaineering equipment.
+Today, we’re still an intrepid team that believes in challenging conventions to engineer greater solutions to real-world issues.
 Along the way, we’ve remained inspired by you—the world’s passionate and unruly dreamers.
-Join as we celebrate this milestone and 50 Years of Unruly Dreamers